Local laws and customs

 Local laws reflect the fact that Tunisia is an Islamic country.
 Respect local traditions, customs, laws and religions at all times and be aware of your actions to ensure that they don’t offend, especially during the holy month of Ramadan or if you intend to visit religious areas.

 In the coastal holiday resorts the dress code is very much like any European city or tourist area, although topless sunbathing on beaches may cause offence.
-If you’re visiting the main cities, religious sites or more remote areas of Tunisia, you should dress more modestly.
+If you’re visiting religious sites or more remote areas of Tunisia, you should dress more modestly.

 Possession, use and trafficking of controlled drugs are all serious criminal offences.
 The possession of even a small amount of ‘soft’ drugs could result in a prison term.